 Spring break in Texas typically occurs in the month of March, when weather is warm and the bluebonnets are in bloom.
 There are plenty of great Texas cities to visit during spring break, no matter if you want a booze-filled party scene, a live music hot spot or a great place to pitch your tent.
-From the Texas Hill Country to the Texas coast, these 10 best places to spend spring break in Texas will not disappoint.
+From the alluring Texas Hill Country to the Texas coast, these are the best places to spend spring break in Texas.